supertanuki/SymfonyAndApiRest/README.md

-Symfony And Api Rest
+Symfony And Api Rest sample project
 ========================

-Demo project sample of Rest architecture in Symfony2 project
+Sample project of Rest architecture in Symfony2 + RestBundle

 ========================